 This program prepares our students to work as leaders in teaching or administration in early childhood settings, including preschools and child development programs.

 In addition, the program prepares students to teach early childhood education topics in community colleges or adult education programs.
 Our students often continue their education to pursue research or doctoral degrees as well as other forms of professional leadership.
 The program provides a strong foundation in child development and in developmentally, culturally, and linguistically responsive practices.
-Students can choose from two areas of specialization: early childhood development and teaching, or early childhood administration and policy.

 Students may choose the full-time MA program which is two years or the part-time MA program which generally takes three years.